iamtheyammer/omnibot/docs/modules.md

 }
 ```

-- `version` should always be 1.
+- `schema_version` should always be 1.
 - `name` is required, and is a **human-readable** name for your module.
 - `code_url` is where your code can be found.
 - `checksum.sha256` is a required SHA256 checksum of your code.
 If this checksum doesn't match the checksum of the downloaded file, the module will not be loaded.
 - `dependencies` is a recommended array of dependencies.
 If the config file for the Omnibot that
 imports this module specifies a dependencies array, it will **always** be used.
 This means
   you'll want to check for every dependency you specify.
-  (You can also call `omnibot.dependencies.hasDependency()` to figure it out).
+  (You can call `omnibot.dependencies.hasDependency()` in your module to ensure dependencies).

 ### Remote Module Code